 - 1. A clear, concise statement of the challenge that the programme/intervention will address - 2.
 The inputs needed to put this in place and make it work - 3.
 The outputs expected to be delivered - 4.
-The outcomes and impact expected to result from the inputs and outputs- with a distinction made between what consequential changes can be expected in the short term, and in the longer term
+The outcomes and impact expected to result from the inputs and outputs- with a distinction made between what consequential changes can be expected in the short, medium and longer term